UPDATE: A judge has denied Kimbell's petition for a restraining order, clearing the way for the film to open tomorrow.

 Rock claims he stumbled on the convention 17 years ago while in Atlanta for a stand-up gig.
 In the course of conducting research, one of his assistants brought My Nappy Roots to his team's attention as one of several films on the subject of African-American hair styles.

 While he acknowledges meeting Kimbell at a private screening of her film at Paramount Studios, he says, "It was one of several documentaries we saw on black hair."
-He even name-checks null, saying she gave him a book on black hair.
+He even name-checks Tyra Banks, saying she gave him a book on black hair.

 After ticking off the greatest hits of his three-decade career, presumably to show he's a fine, upstanding citizen, Rock says that any injunction delaying Good Hair's release could do serious harm to his professional and personal reputation.